 Violet Click Beetle larvae are also long and thin, and are orange-brown in colour.

 The Violet Click Beetle is Globally Endangered on the IUCN Red List.
 Endangered on the European Red List of Saproxylic Beetles (2018).
 Listed on Annex II of the EU Habitats Directive.
 It is also a Section 41 Priority Species in England, and a Red Data Book species.

-Like many other rare beetles, the violet click beetle breeds in decaying wood, but it has particular tastes.
-They only breed in the hollows of Ash and Beech where the heartwood is undisturbed and has decayed into a black mulch, like damp soot .This only occurs in large, ancient trees that are hundreds of years old, which are few and far between.
-Because of this, the Violet click beetle has only ever been found in three locations in the UK; Windsor Great Park, Bredon Hill (Worcestershire) and Dixton Wood (Gloucestershire).
+Like many other rare beetles, the Violet Click Beetle breeds in decaying wood, but it has particular tastes; only breeding in the hollows of Ash and Beech where the heartwood is undisturbed and has decayed into a black mulch, like damp soot .This only occurs in large, ancient trees that are hundreds of years old, which are few and far between; consequently, the Violet Click Beetle is only found in three locations in the UK.

 Violet click beetles are thought to breed repeatedly in the same tree until it rots away and the adults fly off to find new breeding sites.

 - Life span: On average the larvae take 15 to 16 months to develop into adults but development can take over two years in the UK.

 - Diet: Violet Click Beetle larvae feed on wood mould in rotting woody debris at the base of hollows of veteran trees.
 Suitable trees are those in the most advanced stages of heartwood decay, particularly those more than 200 years old.
 The diet of adult Violet Click Beetle is unknown but they have been seen at Hawthorn so may feed on pollen or nectar, or else rely on stores laid down during the larval period.